LORD-MicroStrain/MSCL/guides/Integration.md

 # MSCL Project Integration

-Integrating MSCL into your project allows you to communicate with MicroStrain Wireless, Inertial, and Displacement sensors.
+Integrating MSCL into your project allows you to communicate with and configure MicroStrain Wireless, Inertial, and Displacement sensors.
 The recommended approach is using **CMake**, but manual integration is also supported.

 ---